lmouline/uc-sandbox/scenarios/3 - Creos/README.md

 Without appropriate techniques to represent this uncertainty, it is either ignore or manually managed by a developper.
 Let us imagine that this uncertainty is manually managed.
-To simplify the scenario, we consider that the uncertainty is mainly represented using a percentage.
 The model will look like:

 ```